rakshitha-11/SDLC/README.md

 6. **Documentation** – Design diagrams and test reports

 ## 🔒 Disclaimer
 This repository contains generalized logic based on internship experiences.
-It does **not** include any confidential data or code from DRDO-ADE.
+It does **not** include any confidential data or code from DRDO.